Guy Walks into a Bar (Justified): Plot

-The loss sends Quarles into a drug fueled tailspin while he talks with Duffy (Jere Burns) in their trailer.
+The loss sends Quarles into a drug-fueled tailspin while he talks with Duffy (Jere Burns) in their trailer.
 Suddenly, a young man named Donovan (Marshall Allman) enters the trailer, holding a gun.
 Donovan thinks Quarles was involved in the disappearance (and likely death) of his friend Brady Hughes.
-Under the effect of the pills, Quarles talks with Donovan about his story: his heroin-addicted father trafficked him as a child.
+Under the effect of the pills, Quarles talks with Donovan about his story: his heroin-addicted father prostituted him as a child to feed his own addiction.
 Theo Tonin learned about this and offered him a chance to kill his father, which Quarles himself did.
-He claims to have known Brady too well and that he never "injured him".
+He claims to have seen himself in Brady and "set him free".
 Donovan drops his gun and embraces Quarles, confused.

 Raylan visits the bar downstairs and finds a high Quarles and Duffy in the area.
 After he asks them to leave, Quarles threatens Raylan that he will kill him someday.
 As they are about to leave, Raylan shoots to the ceiling and orders the patrons to leave the bar.
 Raylan challenges Quarles to a gun draw right there, which he happily accepts.
-But bartender Lindsey (Jenn Lyon) draws out a shotgun and orders Quarles and Duffy to leave.
+Bartender Lindsey (Jenn Lyon) draws out a shotgun and orders Quarles and Duffy to leave.
 After the events, Raylan and Lindsey have sex in Raylan's apartment, where we see the bullet hole that he shot downstairs.

 The next day, Raylan attends Dickie's hearing.
 Raylan bungles his testimony in favor of Dickie remaining in prison, and tells Reardon to release Dickie because he will slip up again or be killed in the process.
 At Noble's Holler, Limehouse hears from Errol (Demetrius Grosse) that Dickie is getting out, which might cause problems for the missing Bennett fortune, and tells Errol to bring Dickie to him.
-In his hotel room, Quarles snorts Oxycontin with repeating a mantra to himself and removes his clothes.
+In his hotel room, Quarles snorts Oxycontin with repeating a mantra to himself and strips naked.
 He then enters the bathroom, to reveal that he has Donovan bound and gagged.